Exeter/brainstorm/README.md

 ##Launch Dates
 - Exeter Craigslist launches BEFORE CHRISTMAS BREAK
-- 163 launches BEFORE THE FIRST 2014 ECC MEETING
+- 163 launches BY THE FIRST 2014 ECC MEETING
 - Phone Calendar launches BY THE END OF CHRISTMAS BREAK

 ##Ideas